AndrewBulata/Aragonese-Pluralisation/README.md

 3. **Pipeline**: Using a pipeline ensures that feature extraction, vectorisation, and classification are streamlined, improving the reproducibility and efficiency of the model training and prediction processes.
 4. **Training and Testing**: The model is trained on a diverse dataset of singular-plural pairs and tested on new singular nouns to validate its performance.
 This approach ensures the model's predictions are accurate and reliable.

 This machine learning approach not only provides a scalable solution to the pluralisation problem but also demonstrates the power of data-driven methods in linguistic analysis.
+Below you will find the implemenation.

 ```python
 import pandas as pd